5 Simple Banishing Spells for the New Witch

 A jar or other airtight container

 To make 4 Thieves vinegar fill a mason jar or other airtight container loosely with your herbs (fresh herbs are best).
 Cover the herbs with apple cider vinegar and screw the lid on tightly.
 Vinegar can erode metal lids over time so it’s suggested that you use a plastic lid instead.
 Label and date your jar.
 Store the vinegar in a cool dry place (your pantry is ideal) and gently shake it once a day for 4-6 weeks.
+Strain the herbs out of the vinegar and your brew is ready to use!

 When your 4 Thieves vinegar is finished you can use it in a variety of ways.
 Traditionally, sprinkling it over your doorstep is thought to ward away your enemies.
 I find the taste of the vinegar quite agreeable so if you're inclined to kitchen witchcraft you can include it in recipes (it makes a lovely salad dressing) to ward yourself against evil and even break spells placed on you.